The Good Detective

 The Good Detective (Korean: 모범형사) is a South Korean television series starring Son Hyun-joo, Jang Seung-jo, Lee Elijah, Oh Jung-se and Ji Seung-hyun.
 It aired on JTBC from July 6 to August 25, 2020.

 The drama was considered a success with the viewership ratings doubled from the start to finish and the possibility of sequel mentioned by production team.
-It was confirmed to return for second season which is scheduled to begin production around October 2021.
+It was confirmed to return for second season which began its production around October 2021.

-The season 2 began airing from July 30, 2022 on Saturday and Sunday at 22:30 (KST).
+The season 2 began airing from July 30, 2022, on Saturday and Sunday at 22:30 (KST).

 Series overview

 Synopsis

 Set in Incheon, South Korea, the drama tells stories of those who try to hide ugly truths and those who uncover the truths.

 Kang Do-chang (Son Hyun-joo) has worked as a detective for the past 18 years.
 He was born and raised in Incheon.
 He investigates cases using his experience and personal connections, forgoing scientific technique or reasoning power.

 Oh Ji-hyuk (Jang Seung-jo) is an elite detective.
 He has 9 years of experience.
 Unlike Kang Do-chang, he investigates cases using evidence and insight into the criminal's psyche.
-Due to trauma from his childhood, he does not share his feelings.
+Due to a trauma from his childhood, he does not share his feelings.
 He is wealthy thanks to his late uncle, who left him with a large inheritance.

 Jin Seo-kyung (Lee Elijah) works as a newspaper reporter.
-She is a 5 year veteran and passionate about her work.
+She is a 5-year veteran and passionate about her work.